pingcap/tidb-operator/en/initialize-a-cluster.md

     kubectl create secret generic tidb-secret --from-literal=root=<root-password> --namespace=<namespace>
     ```

-    If you also want to create users automatically, append the desired user name and the password, for example:
+- If you also want to create users automatically, add the desired username and the password in the above command, for example:

     {{< copyable "shell-regular" >}}